Best Places to Buy Seafood

 For most people, a local seafood market is the best bet.
 Seafood buyers may find a market near home, or while on vacation.
 In either case, look for businesses with a good long term reputation, clean appearance, and friendly atmosphere.
 Unless you are minutes from home, bring a cooler and ice!
 Most seafood needs to be kept on ice or refrigeration from the moment it's purchased.

 Surprisingly, some high quality frozen fish and shellfish are sometimes available, even from grocery stores.
-Some fish such as Acadian redfish and Alaskan pollock are processed and flash frozen at sea, which results in a high quality final product which is available at a reasonable price.
+Some fish such as ocean perch and pollock are processed and flash frozen at sea, which results in a high quality final product which is available at a reasonable price.

 Buy Smoked Salmon